0xz00n/EDPriceCheckBot/README.md

 `python3 -m pip install -r requirements.txt`

-Place your bot token in the same directory as the py file with the name `token` and run the bot:
+Place your bot token, as well as a file named 'botadmin' containing your message.author.id, in the same directory as the py file with the name `token` and run the bot:

 `python3 EDPriceCheckBot.py`